yuanqing/create-figma-plugin/docs/utilities.md

 ### deduplicateNodes(nodes)

 Deduplicates the nodes in `nodes`.
 Does not modify the original `nodes` array.

 #### *Parameters*

 - **`nodes`** (`Array<SceneNode>`)

 #### *Return type*

+Returns a new array of `SceneNode` objects.

 ```
 Array<SceneNode>